gustavogibo/Triviagame/README.md

 Test your knowledge about movies in this 6-question Trivia Game!
 30 seconds is all you have.
 Wait for the timer and check your score!

-# Installing

-* Download the ZIP file
-* Extract all the files
-* Open index.html
-* Be ready!
-Once the page loads, the timer will start.
-Good luck!

 # Technologies

 * HTML5